Aniket23160/OOPS-in-Python/README.md

 # OOPS-in-Python
-This repository contain codes Object Oriented Programming in Python.
+This repository contain codes of Object Oriented Programming in Python.